Ellen Port: Amateur events

 Port began playing golf in 1986 when she started working for John Burroughs School.
-As a member of the Missouri Golf Association, Port won the Amateur Championship nine times between 1992 to 2014.
+As a member of the Missouri Golf Association, Port won the Amateur Championship nine times between 1992 and 2014.
 During this time period, Port won the event back to back from 2000 to 2003.
 She also was second at the Amateur Championship five times from 1996 to 2013.
 At the Senior Amateur Championship, Port won the event in 2020 and 2021.

-For Metropolitan Amateur Golf Association events, Port won the Metropolitan Women’s Amateur Championship sixteen times from 1993 to 2018.
+For Metropolitan Amateur Golf Association events, Port won the Women's Amateur Championship sixteen times from 1993 to 2018.
 During this championship, Port was the back-to-back winner from 2000 to 2006.
-At the Women's Western Amateur, Port reached the quarterfinals during the 1992 and 2001 events.
-As a Women’s Trans National Golf Association player, Port won their Amateur Championship in 1994.
 Her win at the 2021 Metropolitan Senior Amateur made Port the first female golfer to ever win the championship event for male golfers.
-The following year, Port was the senior winner during the 2022 Women's Amateur Championship held by the Amateur Golf Alliance.

-At the U.S. Women's Amateur, Port did not qualify in two prior years before reaching the quarterfinals in 1992.
-During the 1996 edition, Port reached the final 16 of the match play before she was defeated by Kim O'Connor.
-In the 2003 edition, Port reached the first round of match play.
-Port was 53 years old when she was cut from the 2015 U.S. Women's Amateur and was older than all of the other golfers to play at that year's event.
+Port reached the quarterfinals during the 1992, 1993 and 2001 editions of the Women's Western Amateur.
+Port won the Women's Trans National in 1994.
+As the Ladies National Golf Association, Port won their Senior Amateur during 2024.

+At the 1992 U.S. Women's Amateur, Port reached the quarterfinals.
+The following year, she was tied for ninth at the Canadian Women's Amateur.
 At the age of 56, Port was the oldest ever U.S. Women's Amateur golfer in the match play round during the 2018 event.
-With a 33rd finish in 2018, Port later finished the 2020 U.S Women's Amateur in 105th.

-At United States Golf Association events, Port won the U.S. Women's Mid-Amateur in 1995, 1996, 2000 and 2011.
-She also was the runner-up at this event in 2002.
-Competing at the United States Senior Women's Amateur Golf Championship, Port won the 2012, 2013 and 2016 editions while also finishing in second in 2021.
-With her seven championship wins, Port is second for most USGA wins won by a female golfer and tied for fifth for most wins by an USGA golfer.
+Port won the U.S. Women's Mid-Amateur in 1995, 1996, 2000 and 2011.
+She was the runner-up at this event in 2002.
+With her 2011 win, she passed Carol Semple Thompson for most wins at the Women's Mid-Amateur.
+She shares the Mid-Amateur lead with Meghan Bolger Stasi since 2012.
+Competing at the U.S. Senior Women's Amateur, Port won the 2012, 2013 and 2016 editions while also finishing in second in 2021.
+With seven first places at United States Golf Association events, Port is second for most wins won by a female golfer and tied for fifth for most wins by any player.

 In team events, Port was on the American Curtis Cup team that won in 1994 and lost in 1996.
 Port was also captain of the American team that won the Curtis Cup in 2014.
 At the 2021 U.S. Women's Amateur Four-Ball, Port and Lara Tennant did not qualify for the playoff round.